Week 14 NFL betting guide, picks, player props, DFS, fantasy football rankings

 SportsLine's team of Vegas experts and its proven model and experts to get you ready for Week 14 NFL betting

 If you're hoping to use NFL betting trends to help influence your Week 14 NFL predictions, you won't get much assistance.
 Favorites have covered in 51% of games, with underdogs winning versus the spread 49% of the time.
 What's essentially a flip of the coin doesn't offer any NFL betting advice for a slate of games with slim lines, as no team is favored by more than 8.5 points.
-There are five games with a spread of a field goal or less, per the Week 14 NFL odds, including Colts vs. Jaguars (+1.5), Vikings vs. Commanders (+1.5) and Dolphins vs. Jets (+2.5).
+There are five games with a spread of a field goal or less, per the Week 14 NFL odds, including Colts vs. Jaguars (+1.5), Dolphins vs. Jets (+3) and Vikings vs. Commanders (+2).

-The Commanders vs. Vikings contest has uncertainty at the QB position for both teams, which could have ramifications on the rest of the skill players.
+The Commanders vs. Vikings contest has uncertainty at the QB position for both teams, with J.J.
+McCarthy (concussion) and Jayden Daniels (elbow), which could have ramifications on the rest of the skill players.
 With that, should the likes of Terry McLaurin, Zach Ertz, Justin Jefferson or Jordan Addison factor into NFL player props, plugged into Fantasy football lineups or be a part of your NFL DFS strategy?
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 14, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.

 Join SportsLine here, and for a limited time get your first month for $1 using promo code CHAMPIONSHIP.